InsiyaKanjee/Project-2/README.md

 ### Project Motivation

+Globally, close to 800,000 people die from suicide every year.
+That’s one person every 40 seconds.
+Due to the stigma associated with suicide – and the fact that it is illegal in some countries – this figure is also likely to be an underestimate, with some suicides being classified as unintentional injuries.
+This makes it one of the leading causes of death globally.
+Around twice as many die from suicide as from homicide.
+Suicide is more common than homicide across most countries in the world – often as much as ten to twenty times higher. [source](https://ourworldindata.org/suicide)

-To analyze a country's suicide rate as comapred to the gross domestic product and human development.
+With this data we would like to analyze a country's suicide rate as comapred to the gross domestic product and human development.

 ### Sample Questions that can be answered post ETL: